vnugent/cfme_tests_4J/README.md

 Documentation project to help Java developers who are new to Python and [cmfe_tests](https://github.com/RedHatQE/cfme_tests/) to get started.
-Whenever possible the same variable, class, function names are used with additional Java flavor added/
+Whenever possible the same variable, class, function names are used with additional Java flavors added/
 ## Key Python concepts
 - kwargs
 - lambda